Shipinformation - M/S Quest

 ON BOARD INFORMATION

-The bar is located in the panorama lounge on top deck and carries a selection of alcoholic beverages and soft drinks.
+The bar is located in the panorama lounge on top deck and offers a selection of alcoholic beverages and soft drinks.

 There is an open bridge policy on board and passengers are welcome to visit the bridge at all times.
 Please respect the Captain’s orders, especially during difficult ice navigation and mooring.

-Since we are embarking on an expedition, the dress code on board is informal.
-We recommend that you bring comfortable, casual clothes that can be layered according to the temperature.
-We recommend wearing sturdy shoes with rubber or other non-slip soles when moving around both inside the ship and on deck.
+Since we are embarking on an expedition cruise, the dress code on board is informal.
+Please wear sturdy shoes with non-slip soles when moving around the ship.

 The electrical outlets in your cabins and elsewhere on the ship are 220 volts and Scandinavian two-prong plugs.
 We recommend that you bring an international adapter if you have devices that need to charge.
 All cabins are also equipped with USB outlets for charging of smartphones and cameras.

-Gratuities optional and at your discretion.
-If you decide to tip, a standard amount for recognition of good service is USD $13 per person per day.
+Gratuities are optional and at your discretion.
+If you decide to tip, a rough guideline is USD $14 per person per day.
 This can be added to your shipboard account and paid by credit card or cash.
-The gratuity is divided among the hotel team.
-Other crew members are compensated for gratuities in salary.
-The PolarQuest guides do not solicit gratuities.

 Please note that there are no laundry facilities on board.

 All information presented by the guides will be in two languages - Swedish and English.
+(Unless the departure has been sold as for example a German speaking departure.)
 The crew on board speaks English.

 The dining room is located on deck 2.
 It is comfortable and spacious with porthole windows.
 Our chef will serve you three meals a day.
 Breakfast and lunch are served buffet style and dinner has waiter service.
 If you have special dietary needs, these must be clearly indicated prior to your departure.